-Chan and Moffitt (2018) have a simpler version of this model.
+19 See Chan and Moffitt (2018) for a simpler version of this model.
 One omission from the model is that operator error can itself affect the expected utility of applying; this is not represented.
 Kleven and Kopczuk (2011) model the application decision as explicitly a function of the probability of being accepted.
 This model also does not capture social interactions across individuals in the population whose recipiency outcomes would affect each other's preferences.
 That would require an extra equation requiring an equilibrium condition establishing consistency of individual decisions and aggregate decisions.

-This model portrays the individual decision in detail, but the program operator decisions - on B, L, X, some elements of C, δ , and the distribution of ε_2 - are treated as exogenous.
-Modeling the program choices of those variables would require a model of program operator behavior and, more generally, a model of the objective function used by the government which is presumably optimized over those parameters.
+operator behavior and, more generally, a model of the objective function used by the government which is presumably optimized over those parameters.
 Setting the eligibility parameters determines the population aimed to be served which, together with the benefit level, determines the primary expected cost of the program.
-Given these, most of the literature assumes that the government objective function is to get the take-up rate as close to 100% as possible, but government agencies presumably consider the costs of doing that.
-The costs C for most programs are those required for verification of eligibility, and this can be onerous if timeconsuming and cumbersome efforts are made to verify if income, family structure, marital status, and other variables are undertaken.
-The direct labor and capital costs of that can be nontrivial, and many government agencies may not be willing to spend more than a certain amount of the government budget on eligibility verification.
+Given these, most of the literature assumes that the government objective function is to get the take-up rate as close to 100 percent as possible, but government agencies presumably consider the costs of doing that.
+The costs C for most programs are those required for verification of eligibility, and this can be onerous if timeconsuming and cumbersome efforts are made to verify income, family structure, marital status, and other variables is undertaken.
+The direct labor and capital costs of that can be non-trivial, and many government agencies may not be willing to spend more than a certain amount of the government budget on eligibility verification.
 Reducing the variance of the error is also costly and agencies may consequently be willing to go only so far in doing so.
 In fact, reducing the variance of the error is likely to increase C because even more time and money must be spent to determine true need as defined by the eligibility conditions.
-Moreover, the government may wish to limit expenditures on a program to a given level for political and budgetary reasons and may intentionally allow type I and type II errors to be high to do so, or may not reduce C beyond a certain level for the same reason.
-They may also, more directly, simply ration slots in the program to likewise limit expenditures and create waiting lists (although how the government chooses the level of the subsidy and the number of slots simultaneously is unclear).
+Moreover, the government may wish to limit expenditures on a program to a given level for political and budgetary reasons and may intentionally allow Type I and Type II errors to be high to do so, or may not reduce C beyond a certain level for the same reason.20 They may also, more directly, simply ration slots in the program to likewise limit expenditures and create waiting lists.21